mas-bandwidth/netcode/README.md

 # netcode.io

 **netcode.io** is a connection-oriented protocol built on top of UDP.
+It's typically used as the foundation of a higher-level game network protocol.

 It's designed for use in client/server games with dedicated servers.